"I hope he's rational": What makes North Korea's Kim Jong Un tick?

 There is the Kim Jong Un burnished by North Korea's propaganda machine: He is smiling.
 Saluting.
 He peers intently through binoculars during a test missile launch.
 Or crackles with charisma as countrymen and women fawn over him like a rock star.

 Then there is the Kim Jong Un who remains hard to untangle: He harbors a reputation for being cutthroat against those who cross him — even his own family members.
-He threatens to rain missiles on America, while holding a fondness for basketball, Dennis Rodman, Michael Jackson and high-quality cognac.
+He threatens to rain missiles on America, while carrying a fondness for basketball, former NBA star Dennis Rodman, Michael Jackson and high-quality cognac.
 He maintains a signature hairstyle — shaved on the sides, flat on the top.
 He was the subject of a Hollywood movie, "The Interview," which depicts his fictional assassination.

 As the tit-for-tat rhetoric between the reclusive nation and the United States continues to heat up, understanding what makes the North Korean despot tick is paramount, observers say.

-But one thing hasn't changed during his five-plus years on the world stage: He is as enigmatic as ever.
+But one thing hasn't changed during his five-plus years on the international stage: He is as enigmatic as ever.

+President Donald Trump said in an interview published Monday that he "would be honored" to meet with Kim if the right conditions were met.

+"If it would be appropriate for me to meet with him, I would absolutely, I would be honored to do it," he told Bloomberg News.
+"If it's under the, again, under the right circumstances.
+But I would do that.

-In an interview Thursday with Reuters, President Donald Trump warned of a possible "major, major conflict" with North Korea over its nuclear and missile programs.
+In an interview Thursday with Reuters, Trump warned of a possible "major, major conflict" with North Korea over its nuclear and missile programs.

 When asked what he thought of Kim, who assumed power after the death of his father, Kim Jong Il, in 2011, Trump sounded almost empathetic: